ShubraChowdhury/AzureMLCapstone/README.md

 #  Udacity Capstone Project ,Machine Learning Engineer with Microsoft Azure

 This capstone project uses Azure ML platform and allows two forms of model building and deployment.
-Model used in this project helps to predict Maternal Health Risk based on multiple factors.

-## Project Set Up and Installation
-This project uses Azure ML environment provided by Udacity.
-Some of the components are Compute Instance(which gets created by the scripts deployed by Udacity team), compute cluster (which is created as a part of the project), notebook, Experiments, AtuoML, Endpoints, Datastore, Environment etc.

-## Overview
 In this project I will be predicting Maternal "Risk Level" based on Age, SystolicBP, DiastolicBP,BS,BodyTemp,HeartRate.
 In order to predict Maternal "Risk Level" I will be using the dataset available in UCI's Machine Learning repository.
 In this project, we will be using Azure Machine Learning Studio to create a model and  then deploy the best model.
 As per project guidelines I have used two approaches in this project to create a model:
 - Using Azure AutoML .
 This experiment is named as 'capstone-automl-experiment'